AdrianSuliga/STM32_Projects/README.md

 # I2C on LPS25HB
 - I2C_LPS25HB_lesson: Create library to handle reading pressure and temperature from LPS25HB sensor.
 Program uses those value to calculate height relative to place where the device was booted.
+- I2C_LPS25HB_exs: Expand library with function that measures ratio between reference pressure and current pressure.
+Reference pressure should be measured once and stored in REF_P register.
+Main program should use this to measure sensor's height relative to its position when it was first booted.
+This height than should be used to smoothly change RGB diode color, if the relative height is negative - set it to blue, if it is positive - set it to red.
+The bigger the absolute value of relative height, the brighter the diode should be